10 Great PowerPoint Slide Show Tips and Tricks Every Presenter You Know

 6. Hiding or unhiding a slide

 You have the option of hiding slides so they will not appear during a show.
-In Slide Sorter View, right-click the slide and choose Hide Slide from the drop-down menu.
-If your prefer to use the keyboard, in Slide Sorter View, use the right or left arrow to select the slide you wish to hide, press Alt + S to display the Slide Show tab on the Ribbon and then press H to hide the slide.
+In Normal View or Slide Sorter View, right-click the slide and choose Hide Slide from the drop-down menu.
+If your prefer to use the keyboard, in Slide Sorter View, use the right or left arrow to select the slide you want to hide, press Alt + S to display the Slide Show tab on the Ribbon and then press H to hide the slide.

 7. Moving to a specific slide during a slide show by title